 Day 16 - Lake Louise to Banff (62KM)

 Take the short drive from Lake Louise to Banff.
 Choose the Bow Valley Parkway, beside the Bow River with an option for you to take a stop at Johnston Canyon and walk along the paved footpath to either the lower or upper waterfalls before continuing to Banff.
 This afternoon explore Banf

 A full day to explore Banff and the surrounding area.
 In town you’ll find lots of excitement including shopping, cafés, nightlife and museums.
 Check out the Cave and Basin National Historic Site (not included), Banff Gondola (included) where you will see a panoramic view of the Bow Valley, and then take a dip in the hot mineral pools at the Upper Hot Springs. (included)

 Day 18 Banff to Calgary (115KM)

 Drive to Calgary today, along the 1A Highway.
-En-route, you may wish to stop at the historic Cochrane Ranch (not included) before dropping off your rental car at the Calgary International Airport or downtown location.Want to alter anything?
+En-route, you may wish to stop at the historic Cochrane Ranch (not included) before dropping off your rental car at the Calgary International Airport.Want to alter anything?

 Please call one of our travel experts on 0207 616 9184 to tell us your requirements